-To review the best photo book services, we go through the steps to create photo books and print them out, and then use a panel of judges to determine which are the best quality.
+To review the best photo book services, we go through the steps you would: We take a bunch of photos, upload them to the service, and build a photo book.
+We then have them printed out, and use a panel of judges to determine which are the highest quality.

 What are the best photo books?